raspberrypilearning/cd-intermediate-html-css-sushi/en/step_7.md

     }
 ```

 You just used a **gradient**!
+Note: The first `background` property sets a default colour for browsers that don't support gradients.

 You can make lots of different effects with gradients.
-If you want to learn more, go to [html2-css-gradients](http://dojo.soy/html2-css-gradients).
+If you want to learn more, go to [dojo.soy/html2-css-gradients](http://dojo.soy/html2-css-gradients).
-Note: The first `background` property sets a default colour for browsers that don't support gradients.

 ![](images/frontPageStyleAll.png)